named-data/ndn-tools/tests/dissect-wireshark/README.md

 Expected results of the dissection:
-- Packet 1 is recognized as "Interest" type, and has `CanBePrefix: Yes`, `MustBeFresh: Yes`, `HopLimit: 214`, as well as a "Parameters" field.
+- Packet 1 is recognized as "Interest" type, and has `CanBePrefix: Yes`, `MustBeFresh: Yes`, `HopLimit: 214`, as well as an "ApplicationParameters" field.
 - Packet 2 is recognized as "Interest" type, and has `Name: /2=A/7=B/C/252=D/256=E/65535=E/sha256digest=ee357c5791dcaa4494d9b301047b875d8833caa76dada3e95837bbc3eaf7b300`.
 - Packet 3 is recognized as "Data" type, and has `Name: /`.